Buckle Up, Girl! Time to Start Investing in Stock Market Right Now

 Time to Start Investing in Stock Market

-What is the right time to start investing in stock market?
+What is the right time to start investing in the stock market?

 The best time is today; an even better opportunity was yesterday.
-No one can say what’s the best time to invest in stocks because market trends are in accordance with domestic and global growth factors.
+No one can say the best time to invest in stocks because market trends are based on domestic and global growth factors.
 You should know that if you have to start investing, start now.

-Many women have a Demat account but invest as suggested by any family member.
+Many women have a Demat account but invest as any family member suggests.
 Some of those I interacted with felt that investing in the stock market requires colossal capital and expertise.
-So, here’s your bubble buster ladies.
+So, here’s your bubble buster, ladies.
 Investment in stock markets can be as low or high as you want.
 Even from Rs.
-10/- though I suggest you invest some more to cover associated expenses.
-Coming to the expertise required, there are two modes of earning potential from the equity market.
+10/- though I suggest investing more to cover associated expenses.
+Regarding the expertise required, two modes of earning potential from the equity market exist.

 While trading requires expert-level skills and practice to earn substantial profits, the former requires a Demat account, some patience, and the right choice of stocks.